-Even though many of my friends and family have gone through the process with me, I still get a lot of questions about my ostomy.
-Thankfully my people aren’t afraid to ask those weird or outrageous questions, so I can embrace them and answer to the best of my ability.
+Even though many of my friends and family have been through the surgery process with me, I still get a lot of questions about living with an ostomy.
+Thankfully they aren't afraid to ask those weird or outrageous questions, so I can embrace them and answer to the best of my ability.

 Here are the most asked questions I've had about living with an ileostomy: